Introduction

 Integrating Components in App.js

-Now, let’s integrate these components into our main App.js
+Now, let’s integrate these components into our main App.js file.

 import React, { useState, useEffect } from 'react';import TodoForm from './components/TodoForm';import TodoList from './components/TodoList';import './App.css';